leighwils/Sample-Projects/README.md

 **Sample Project: Analyzing Phone Plans (Focus on Statistical Data Analysis)**

 The purpose of this sample project was to look at two prepaid plans to determine which brings in more revenue to inform the advertising budget.
 As a first step, I preprocessed the data to ensure the data was ready for analysis.
 I then conducted statistical analysis to determine if there is a significant difference between the means of each plan's revenue data.

+**Sample Project: Analyzing Video Game Sales**

+The purpose of this sample project was to analyze video game sales to determine what factors influence the success of particular games.
+After preprocessing the data, I analyzed the data to look at the impact of release year, genre, user ratings and expert ratings on sale performance over time.